aptly-dev/www.aptly.info/content/doc/aptly/repo/add.md

 for custom-built upstream packages.
 Command `aptly repo add` allows to add source packages and built binary package to local repository.
-Local repository could be snapshotted, possibly mixed with snapshots of official repositories and published for cunsumption.
+Local repository could be snapshotted, possibly mixed with snapshots of official repositories and published.

 aptly won't complain if package is added to the repo which is complete duplicate.
-However it is forbidden to have two packages with identical triples (architecture, name, version) that have different metadata or files.
+However it is forbidden to have two packages in one repo with identical triples (architecture, name, version) that have different metadata or files (see [Duplicate packages](/doc/feature/duplicate) for details).
 All files added to package pool would be deduplicated, as it happens with files coming from mirrors, so exactly one copy of each file would be stored in aptly pool.

-Flag `-remove-files` allows to implement concept `incoming/` directory where packages are removed as soon as they're imported into database.
+Flag `-remove-files` allows to implement concept of `incoming/` directory where packages are removed as soon as they're imported into database.

 Example: